-Xoom is a digital consumer-to-consumer online money remittance service that allows customers to send money, pay bills and reload mobile phones across borders.
-Currently, Xoom serves 159 countries the latest addition being Ireland where Xoom launched its operations on November 14, 2019.
-The provider which is now a wholly-owned subsidiary of PayPal since July 1, 2015, has its corporate headquarters in San Francisco, CA.
+Xoom is an online remittance service that allows customers to send money, pay bills and reload mobile phones on a global scale.
+Currently, Xoom serves 159 countries, the latest addition being Ireland, where Xoom launched its operations on November 14, 2019.
+The provider is now a wholly-owned subsidiary of PayPal since July 1, 2015, with corporate headquarters in San Francisco, CA.

-Through the Xoom platform, customers can pay for their transfers using bank accounts, debit cards, or credit cards and have it paid out to their recipients through direct deposits, cash pickup and door-to-door cash deliveries.
+The Xoom platform allows customers to pay for their transfers using bank accounts, debit cards, or credit cards and have it paid out to their recipients through direct deposits, cash pickup and door-to-door cash deliveries.
 While the speed and reliability are great, Xoom has often been criticised for lack of transparency in its exchange rate markup and higher total cost of transfers when compared to other money transfer companies.

 Xoom makes money from currency exchange markups and fees.
 Knowing how much the provider charges in fees to your destination and the exchange rate your transfer will be processed at, is so important.

 The destination and transfer payment method you choose will determine the fees you pay.
 Consider the below scenarios:

 When you pay via credit card, the card-issuing company may charge you extra fees for the cash advanced.

 Xoom doesn’t come out clear on the formula it uses for the exchange rate margins it charges when converting one currency to another.
 It only states that it makes some money on currency conversions.
 Looking at the four scenarios below you can get an idea of exchange rate markups Xoom charges in percentage terms.

 |100 USD to:||Live rate ( XE)||Xoom rate||Difference||%Markup|